info-201a-sp20/final-project-fretws/README.md

 ## Data Sets:

-### Energy and Fuel Trends
+### Petroleum and Fuel Trends
 - Today in Energy Data:
-    - [Today in Energy data](https://www.eia.gov/petroleum/gasdiesel/) was collected based on national and worldwide energy/fuel pricing and consumption.
-These numbers are updated on a regular basis, approximately once a week, to understand the effects of issues such as COVID 19 on energy trends.
+    - [Today in Energy data](https://www.eia.gov/petroleum/gasdiesel/) was collected based on national and worldwide petroleum/fuel pricing and consumption.
+These numbers are updated on a regular basis, approximately once a week, to understand the effects of issues such as COVID 19 on fuel trends.
     - 1554 rows
     - 28 columns
-    - This data is helpful in comprehending the effect of COVID 19 on current energy trends compared to historical ups and downs of fuel pricing.
+    - This data is helpful in comprehending the effect of COVID 19 on current petroleum usage and cost trends compared to historical ups and downs of fuel pricing.

 ### Mobility Trends
 - Apple mobility data: